 Migratory sea turtles are capable of sensing longitude, using almost imperceptible gradients in Earth’s magnetic field.
 A variety of animals regularly return to relatively precise locations after migration or displacement, homing pigeons being perhaps the best known example.

-This behavior seems to imply a map sense from which the creatures read either absolute or relative location from at least two coordinates.
+This behaviour seems to imply a map sense from which the creatures read either absolute or relative location from at least two coordinates.
+The direction is one thing but how about the position?

 Latitude is fairly simple to judge, and there is good evidence that animals have this variable well under control.
 The elevation of the pole point at night, for example, gives the latitude directly; memorizing the constellations allows at least some species to infer the pole point through broken clouds.